jzhoulab/orca/README.md

 </p>

 ### Get started
-If you just need predictions on one or a handful of variants, we have provided the core functionalities on a web server: [orca.zhoulab.io](https://orca.zhoulab.io).
+If you just need predictions for one or a handful of variants, we have provided the core functionalities on a web server: [orca.zhoulab.io](https://orca.zhoulab.io).

 #### Installation
 For running Orca locally,  clone this repository and download the necessary resources with the following